mozilla/experimenter/docs/adrs/0012-exposure-events-and-coenrolling-features.md

 ## Context and Problem Statement

 Application feature code can be configured from and by Nimbus.
-In the case of `messaging` and `onboarding`, the complete set of messages and all their associated data is implemented by this feature configuration.
+In the case of `messaging`, the complete set of messages and all their associated data is implemented by this feature configuration.

 The feature configuration is composed by merging together the default configuration, any configuration from a rollout, and any configuration from experiments.

 In the next release, features can be configured to enroll in more than one experiment on the same client device.
-Such features, known as coenrolling features, serve multiple treatments to the user (e.g. a `messaging` message, or an `onboarding` card) from different parts of the complete feature configuration.
+Such features, known as coenrolling features, serve multiple treatments to the user (e.g. a `messaging` message) from different parts of the complete feature configuration.

 It is not _currently_ possible to work from the part of the feature configuration backwards to the experiment to record an exposure event, giving credit for experiment that provided this treatment.